 This page provides useful information for community members seeking support and information.

-The City's Community Liaison Officers will be conducting outreach services within the community to identify and help vulnerable community members who need access to support.
+The City's Community Liaison Officers conduct outreach services within the community to identify and help vulnerable community members who need access to support.

 Our Community Support Line is also open for wellbeing concerns.
 This line is staffed by our Community Wellbeing Officers and Youth Engagement Officers between 9am to 4pm, Monday to Friday.
 Our Officers can assist those in need by linking them to emergency relief services including financial hardship, food insecurity, accommodation concerns and access to other community support.
 The number to call is 9236 4570.